 I get it — after all, leadership can be a lonely endeavor.
 Not because we’re not around people all day long — but because the people we’re around tend to be folks who either report to us, manage us, or rely on our product or service.
 That means, it’s not always to get objective perspective that’s not influenced by organizations politics.

 It’s one of the reasons that I’ve engaged with professional communities as well.
 But, often I’ve found them not quite hitting the mark…

-Either the “community” was paying a fee for access to additional content or advertising removal…
+Either the “community” was paying for additional content or fewer ads…

 …or it was a group of thousands of people I didn’t know on a public social media platform.

-In one case, I joined the membership of another program awhile back and was thrilled to make connections with people — but it seemed really hard with thousands of others inside the forum.
+Awhile back, I joined the membership of another program and was thrilled to make connections with people — but it seemed really hard with thousands of others inside the forum.
 And, even when I did connect, there wasn’t really any way to engage other than just posting in the forum.

 That’s why, despite the requests, I delayed for awhile in building a formal community for our listeners.
 For a long time, I hadn’t seen it done well — and outside of the social media platforms, the technology wasn’t there yet to make it happen.